timvieira/blog/content/kl-variational.md

 [Philip Resnik](https://www.umiacs.umd.edu/~resnik/) has an excellent mantra/mnemonic: "the truth comes first."
 This&mdash;combined with the fact that inclusive KL is the more principled choice for fitting a distribution&mdash;makes the order really easy to remember!
+(Alternatively, why would your model be "the truth"?)

 As far as remembering the equation, I pretend that "$||$" is a division symbol, which happens to correspond nicely to a division symbol in the equation (I'm not